 Hate Speech: highly derogatory or grossly degrading speech that is intended to dehumanize, humiliate or incite hatred against persons or groups, because of their race, religion, gender, sexual orientation or disability.

-- Unwanted sexual statements: jokes, comments on physical attributes, spreading rumors or talking about or rating others’ sexual activity or performances.
+• Unwanted sexual statements: jokes, comments on physical attributes, spreading rumors, sexual bullying, or talking about or rating others’ sexual activity or performances.

-- Unwanted personal attention: letters, phone calls, texts, visits, pressure for sexual favors or unnecessary personal interaction, with an evident sexual or romantic intent.
+• Unwanted personal attention: letters, phone calls, texts, visits, pressure for sexual favors or unnecessary personal interaction, with an evident sexual or romantic intent, including stalking.

-- Unwanted physical or sexual advances: unwanted touching, hugging, kissing, fondling, touching oneself sexually for others to see or other sexual activity.
-This includes sexual assault, understood as sexual activity in which one party did not or could not (because incapacitated) consent.
+• Unwanted physical or sexual advances: unwanted touching, hugging, kissing, fondling, touching oneself sexually for others to see or other sexual activity.
+This includes domestic violence and sexual assault.
+Sexual assault is understood as sexual activity in which one party did not or could not consent.

 A harassment complaint against a student is handled according to University grievance procedures for student conduct violations.
 For more information about this procedure, see the Student Handbook.

 Sex/Gender Discrimination, Harassment, and Assault are Prohibited at JCU.
 John Cabot University does not discriminate on the basis of sex or gender identity in its education programs and activities, in respect of Title IX, the U.S. law which prohibits discrimination based on sex in federally-funded educational programs.